 In theory, a hot plate sounds like a great way to keep your coffee piping hot.
 In reality, hot plates continuously cook your coffee long after it should have stopped brewing, which leads to bitter, burnt coffee.
 (Talk about leaving a bad taste in your mouth.)

 A better idea is to look for an automatic pour over coffee maker with an insulated carafe that keeps your coffee warm.
 A thermal carafe maintains your coffee’s temperature rather than increasing it over time.
 No bitterness, no cold coffee.
 It’s a win-win situation.

-Like other types of coffee makers, many pour over coffee makers have programmable settings that allow you to set a timer the night before so you can have your coffee ready in the morning.
+Like other types of coffee makers, many pour over coffee makers have programmable settings that allow you to set a timer the night before to have your coffee ready in the morning.

-I recommend looking for a pour over coffee maker with a blooming step, as this extracts the maximum amount of flavour from your coffee grounds.
+I recommend looking for a pour over coffee maker with a blooming step, as this extracts the maximum amount of flavor from your coffee grounds.

 Be on the lookout for an automatic pour over coffee maker with removable, dishwasher-safe parts if you want to get the most bang for your buck.

 It’s also a good idea to keep durability in mind.
 The best automatic pour over coffee maker models are made from glass or stainless steel.
 Purchasing from a reputable brand that offers a good warranty will give you peace of mind that your pour over coffee maker was built to last.

 Now that you know more about what to look for in an automatic pour over coffee maker, it’s time for a brief look at a few of my pour over coffee maker reviews.
 I’ve broken down each model’s pros and cons to make the decision-making process as easy as possible.

 1. Ninja Specialty Coffee Maker – Our Top Pick